GLIMS-RGI/rgitools/docs/dems.rst

   with consequent artefacts (not tagged as invalid data).
   **Date of acquisition: 2000 - 2013**
-- the `Viewfinder Panoramas DEM3`_ products, a global DEM based on various of the above listed sources, manually merged and corrected.
+- the `Viewfinder Panoramas DEM3`_ products, a global DEM based on various of the above listed sources, manually merged and corrected, sometimes from cartographical data.
-  **Date of acquisition: Depending on original source.**
+  **Date of acquisition: variable, depending on original source.**
 - the `TanDEM-X 90m`_ DEM, newly released and covering the entire globe.
   **Date of acquisition: December 2010 - January 2015**
 - the `Arctic DEM`_ newly released in version 7 and covering the northern